Potsdam Giants

 The Potsdam Giants was the name given to Prussian infantry regiment No 6.
 The regiment was composed of taller-than-average soldiers, and was founded in 1675.
 It was eventually dissolved in 1806, after the Prussians were defeated by Napoleon.
-Throughout the reign of the Prussian king Friedrich Wilhelm I of Prussia (1688–1740), the unit was known as the "Potsdamer Riesengarde" ("giant guard of Potsdam") in German, but the Prussian population quickly nicknamed them the Lange Kerle ("long fellows").
+Throughout the reign of the Prussian king Friedrich Wilhelm I of Prussia (1688–1740), the unit was known as the "Potsdamer Riesengarde" ("giant guard of Potsdam") in German, but the Prussian population quickly nicknamed them the Lange Kerls ("long fellows").

 Regiment's history

 The Regiment was founded with a strength of two battalions in 1675 as “Regiment Kurprinz” under the command of Prince Frederick of Brandenburg, the later King Frederick I of Prussia.
 In 1688 the later King Frederick William I of Prussia became the nominal Commander of the Regiment.
 After Frederick William I ascended to the throne in 1713, he proceeded to strengthen his military, including hiring 40,000 mercenaries.

 He had already begun to recruit taller soldiers and needed several hundred more recruits each year.

 As the number of tall soldiers increased, the regiment earned its nickname "Potsdam Giants".
 The original required height was 6 Prussian feet (about 6 ft 2 in), well above average then and now.
 The king was about 1.60 m tall himself.
 He tried to obtain them by any means, including recruiting them from the armies of other countries.
 The Emperor of Austria, Russian Tsar Peter the Great and even the Sultan of the Ottoman Empire sent him tall soldiers in order to encourage friendly relations.
 Several soldiers were given by Tsar Peter I as a gift in return for the famous Amber Room.
 Pay was high, but not all giants were content, especially if they were forcibly recruited, and some attempted desertion or suicide.

-Frederick tried to pair these men with tall women, in order to breed giants.
-In The Descent of Man, Charles Darwin mentions this attempt as the only case of intentional human interbreeding: "Nor have certain male and female individuals been intentionally picked out and matched, except in the well-known case of the Prussian grenadiers; and in this case man obeyed, as might have been expected, the law of methodical selection; for it is asserted that many tall men were reared in the villages inhabited by the grenadiers with their tall wives."
+Friedrich tried to pair these men with tall women, in order to breed giants.
+In The Descent of Man, Charles Darwin mentions this attempt as the only case of intentional selective breeding in humans: "Nor have certain male and female individuals been intentionally picked out and matched, except in the well-known case of the Prussian grenadiers; and in this case man obeyed, as might have been expected, the law of methodical selection; for it is asserted that many tall men were reared in the villages inhabited by the grenadiers with their tall wives."